-This sweet and silly dog is definitely a head-turner.
+This sweet dog is definitely a head-turner.
 Sleek and elegant, the Afghan Hound also has a storied history: an ancient myth says that a brace of Afghan Hounds represented the canine species on Noah’s Ark.
 These fleet-footed hunting companions were once status symbols of royals, tribal chieftains, and aristocrats in Asia’s mountain kingdoms.

 American English Coonhound